Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Surgical Relations

 and invite the Reader to verify that $\c(\vd\pD_i^\wtd)\<=0$.
-The double-drawn lattice-vectors and double-circled lattice points in $\pD_1^\wtd$ and $\pD_2^\wtd$ indicate a choice of layer-crossing branch cuts/points; dashed lattice vectors indicate (CCW/CW) orientation-changing folds and dotted lattice vectors are MPCP-subdivisions.
+The double-drawn lattice-vectors and double-circled lattice points in $\pD_1^\wtd$ and $\pD_2^\wtd$ indicate a choice of layer-crossing branch cuts/points; dashed lattice vectors indicate (CCW/CW) orientation-changing flip-folds and dotted lattice vectors are MPCP-subdivisions.
+Again, there exist almost complex torus manifolds corresponding to the uniformly (CCW) oriented multifans with $w\<=3,2$~\eqref{e:*w=3,2,1,0}, but the flip-folded ones with $w\<=1,0$ should stem from precomplex toric spaces.